 Finding: Implementation of the forgoing mitigation measure would help reduce the project's incremental contribution towards the cumulative impact related to conversion of important farmland.
-Thus, Mitigation Measure 4.2-1 can and should be adopted by the City.
 However, due to the permanent loss of agricultural land attributable to the project, even with implementation of mitigation, the project's incremental contribution to the cumulative impact is cumulatively considerable and significant and unavoidable.
 (DEIR, p.
 4.2-24)